AlahariAnirudh/AlahariAnirudh/README.md

 - 👋 Hi, I’m @AlahariAnirudh
 - 👀 I’m interested in ...
-CODING AND ETHICAL HACKING
+ARDINO CODING AND ETHICAL HACKING
 - 🌱 I’m currently learning ...
 KALI LUNIX AND PYTHON PROGRAMING
 - 💞️ I’m looking to collaborate on ...
 ANYONE
 - 📫 How to reach me ...
 NANIRAJNAIDU29@GMAIL.COM